Arc XP's content migration process

 andoperations

-are primarily used for content.arcAdditionalProperties
+(optional) are primarily used for content lifecycle events.arcAdditionalProperties

-can include instructions like immediate publishing upon ingestion.
+(optional) can include instructions like immediate publishing upon ingestion.

 Reporting and monitoring